 See those ripples?
 And remember those yellow feet?
 He takes a step and moves his foot back and forth in the water.
 Those bright feet are waving around and attract prey to the area.
 Another step and wiggle the foot.
 And another step... and all the while he is watching and ready to snatch his dinner!

 They are really fast and fun to watch.
 All of these waders are fairly social and you can see them with Ibis and Little Blue Herons and ... oh, that reminds me.
-In the summer, the juvenile Little Blue Heron has white plumage.
+During their first summer, the juvenile Little Blue Heron has white plumage.
 They don't get their adult plumage that first year and they hang around with the Snowy Egrets.
 Just to confuse you.

 See?
 This is the juvenile Little Blue Heron.
 His legs are greenish, not black.
 And his feet are not yellow.
 Of course, when he is in the water you won't see the color of his feet, and if the water is deep enough, you won't see those legs.
 So, you have to look at the color of the bill.
 Which is greenish, not black.
 Got all that?
 Their posture is a bit different, too, and it can be confusing for a novice.